untoor/Ruutu-lataaja/README.md

 <b><font size="8">Lataa paketti:</font></b> <a href="https://github.com/untoor/Ruutu-lataaja/releases">Ruutu-lataaja</a>

 This program helps you to download videos from Ruutu.
 Videoformat is mp4 by default.

+Supla is now supported.
+Download happens same way as Ruutu.
+Add the podcast address to address-field, give name for the file and podcast is starting to download.
+Format is mp3.

 Installing guide: